Build Integration

 Collecting Build-Info

-options to different CLI commands.
-The CLI commands can be run several times and cumulatively collect build-info for the specified build name and number until it is published to Artifactory.
-For example, running the jf rt download
+Build-info is collected by adding the --build-name and --build-number options to different CLI commands.
+The CLI commands can be run multiple times to cumulatively collect build-info for the specified build name and number until it is published to Artifactory.
+For example, running the jf rt download command several times with the same build name and number will accumulate each downloaded file in the corresponding build-info.

 Collecting Dependencies

-, but it also specifies this file as a dependency in build my-build-name
+Example The following command downloads the cool-froggy.zip file from the my-local-repo repository and also specifies this file as a dependency in build my-build-name with build number 18:

 Collecting Build Artifacts